nicopierson/nicopierson/README.md

 I'm a web developer looking to contribute to open source projects that assist the community.
 I work with ReactJS, Flask, Express frameworks.

-- I’m currently working on my portfolio project <a href="https://yourcity-app.herokuapp.com/">YourCity</a> 🏙️
+- I’m currently working on my portfolio project <a href="https://yourcity-app.herokuapp.com/" target="_blank" rel="noreferrer">YourCity</a> 🏙️
 - I’m looking to collaborate on open source projects to support and help people 👐 🌱
 - Based in Los Angeles, CA 🌴
 - Pronouns: He/him 😄